Improving framerate

 • lua/common/luaProfiler.lua class: also allows to detect performance spikes (stutter) and show the GC load and time measurements that led to it.

-• getAllVehicles(), vehiclesIterator(), activeVehiclesIterator() functions in GELUA side : retrieves vehicle objects with zero GC overhead.
-Prefer this over be:getPlayerVehicle() and similar calls, which will reduce the framerate.
+• getPlayerVehicle(), getAllVehicles(), vehiclesIterator(), activeVehiclesIterator() functions in GELUA side : retrieves vehicle objects with zero GC overhead.
+Prefer this over be:getPlayerVehicle() and similar calls, which will reduce the framerate (since they need to retrieve data all the way into C++ terriory and then back to LUA, and in addition they also increase the GC workload).

 LuaJIT optimization: Generic tips